 The pre-site visit will be virtual and attended and facilitated by all key personnel.
-Through the pre-site visit, the evaluation team will then determine who is to conduct the site visit for that particular institution.
-For instance, if the majority of the course interventions tend to be mathematics, then Dr. Mireles and Ms. Westbrook will facilitate the site visit.
-All key personnel will attend the post-site visit; however, the actual site team will be leading the virtual meeting.
-See Attachment F-1.
+Through the pre-site visit and rubric completion information, the evaluation team will then determine who is to lead the site visit for that particular institution.
+All key personnel will attend the post-site visit.
+See Attachment F-1 for the site visit protocol.